 Experience has shown that the most effective way to deal with emergencies is to maintain a two-way communication flow with all council services.
 This way useful information that may be held in different parts of the district council can be brought together.

 Sources of information about an incident or its impact on the community are likely to come from:

-- the former Utility companies and other Category 2**
+- The former utility companies and other category responder organisations.

 The graduated response

 In many cases the council services can and will respond to an incident from their normal offices.
 They will be comfortable in (and familiar with) their normal working environment and will have ready access to their staff and the resources of the service.
 If only one service is involved in the response this may be an ideal solution but, once additional services and external agencies become involved, it may provide a fragmented solution.
 Overall co-ordination becomes difficult, liaison can be inhibited (particularly with external agencies represented in the local authority offices), and the response to matters requiring action from more than one service can be delayed or obstructed.

 Where more than one service is involved, the emergency management team may be established in the council offices, the team can then be supported by services working directly from their office bases.

 Whilst service systems work well for dealing with the routine and ordinary, they are unlikely to be set up for keeping pace with the speed of decision making required for a developing major emergency.

 There will be a need to ‘fast track’ all emergency information to the appropriate emergency management team set up for the purpose, otherwise the chief executive and the emergency management team will have great difficulty in both obtaining and providing a clear picture of what is happening.
 The same constraints will apply to others who need an overview, such as the finance, other services and those dealing with the media, and the provision of public information and similar functions.